Kevin-Kayser/try-snowpack/README.md

 After the repo was initialized, I opened the folder in VSC and got started.
 I'm following the [Quick start guide](https://www.snowpack.dev/tutorials/quick-start), so a lot of this might be repetitive.

+I'm using NPM for installation
+`npm install --save-dev snowpack`

+I had some errors because of a missing package.json.
+I ran `npm init -y` to get started.

+I run `npx snowpack dev` and get 404'd because an index.html isn't created.
+This is not a problem.
+It's nice that files don't get created for me right now, but at the same time it might be nice to mention it earlier in the quick start guide.

+After adding a really basic index.html and running `npx snowpack dev`... it works!